 Good for people generally in good health

-A good fit for besow is a person 30 – 45 years old with no current health problems.
-Some of the medical conditions that are ok as long as they are controlled are high blood pressure, cholesterol, anxiety, depression, and sleep apnea.
+A good fit for Bestow is a person 30 – 45 years old with no current health problems.
+Some medical conditions that are ok as long as they are controlled are high blood pressure, cholesterol, anxiety, depression, and sleep apnea.

 You can change your term and coverage amount after you are approved

 The actual cost of the policy is determined after the company approves you.
 The cost may be higher or lower than expected.
-It is a nice feature that you are able to tailor the policy to fit your needs without having to submit additional information.
+It is a nice feature that you can tailor the policy to fit your needs without submitting additional information.